Eloise Davies

 -

 'England’s Lost Renaissance?
-Interest in Venice between the Household of Prince Henry and the Court of James VI & I', The Court Historian (forthcoming) – awarded the Society for Court Studies Essay Prize
+Anglo-Venetian politics between the household of Prince Henry and the court of James VI & I', The Court Historian (forthcoming) – awarded the Society for Court Studies Essay Prize

 -